apache/metron/metron-stellar/stellar-common/README.md

     * additionalsuffix - Optional - Additional string suffix that is a valid terminator.
   * Returns: A new String if prefix was prepended, the same string otherwise.

+### `ASN_GET`
+* Description: Look up an IPV4 address and returns Autonomous System Number information about it
+* Input:
+    * ip - The IPV4 address to lookup
+    * fields - Optional list of ASN fields to grab.
+Options are network, autonomous_system_number, autonomous_system_organization.
+* Returns: If a Single field is requested a string of the field, If multiple fields a map of string of the fields, and null otherwise

 ### `BLOOM_ADD`
   * Description: Adds an element to the bloom filter passed in
   * Input: